Isle Royale Trails

 Due to constrained budgets throughout the National Park Service over the past decades, the trails maintenance backlog at Isle Royale stands at approximately $2.5 million.
 This amount includes the cost to address all the current identified problems along the 165 miles of trails at Isle Royale Park.
 The image below shows a typical example of work needed.

 Trails are the backbone of exploration of the remote maritime Park at Isle Royale.

 The National Park of Lake Superior Foundation has created a fund for use to address the current backlog of work at Isle Royale.
 Funds would be used to address the highest priority trail projects.
 Funds are used to provide materials and support volunteer trail crews.

-In June 2016, Isle Royale National park is undertaking a major effort to deliver materials to replace many of the 5.5 trail bridges.
-Every board weights 82 to 100 pounts and a helicopter will deliver 76 tons of planking to various locations around the island.
+Isle Royale National park undertook a major effort to deliver materials to replace many of the 5.5 trail bridges.
+Every board weights 82 to 100 pounts and a helicopter will deliver more than 60 tons of planking to various locations around the island.